rschwabco/aserto-demo/Tutorial.md

 In this portion of the code we use a React effect to first obtain a token from Auth0.
 Then we preform the call to our service sending the authorization token as part of our request's headers.

 **Let's test** our application by logging in again.
-If everything works as expected, we should see the profile picutre for the account we logged in with, as well as the label "Very sensitive information presented here".
+If everything works as expected, we should see the profile picture for the account we logged in with, as well as the label "Very sensitive information presented here".
 This should work for both users we created in Auth0.

-We can further test this by intentionaly sending a malformed header and making sure the sensitive information isn't shown.
-One way to do this is to append so rouge charecthers to the acesss token like so:
+We can further test this by intentionally sending a malformed header and making sure the sensitive information isn't shown.
+One way to do this is to append so rouge characters to the access token like so:

 ```
 (sensitiveInformationURL, {